eformsignen/eformsignen.github.io/help/chapter1.rst

 You can upload a file onto eformsign and then create and send a document by adding fields such as text, signature, and date.
 You can easily and freely send a document by uploading a file, without the need to create a template.
-Just simply add the participants who can fill in the document and add fields to the uploaded document in the **Design form** step, set the workflow in the **Add recipients** step, set options in the **Options step**, and then press the **Start Now** button to send.
+Just simply add the signers who can fill in the document and add fields to the uploaded document in the **Design form** step, set the workflow in the **Add recipients** step, set options in the **Options step**, and then press the **Start Now** button to send.

 Also, before sending a document to recipients, you can temporarily save it as a draft and then send it later.